Okelm/okelm.github.io/content/blog/codesandbox/index.md

 ### Changing the view

-This tool is amazing, yet IMO this is the confusing part of codesandbox UI.
+This tool is amazing, yet IMO this is the most confusing part of the CodeSandbox UI.
 It wasn't obvious to me what it does until I clicked it:

 ![](./menuArrow.png)
 ![](./explain.png)
-- **Editor** is what you have seen already.
+- **Editor** is what you have already seen.
 You edit code there,
-- **Preview** depends on the sandbox setting and can be a browser with rendered output or tests results.
-In this case we edit functions with unit tests, so clicking **Preview** runs tests and show results,
+- **Preview** depends on the sandbox setting and can be a browser with rendered output or tests’ results.
+In this case we edit functions with unit tests, so clicking **Preview** runs tests and shows the results,
 - **Editor/Preview** the screen splits to show both options.

 Go to the [sandbox](http://bwidlarz.com/link) and play with the view options: